fluxusfrequency/blog/what-is-tdd.md

 If you'd like to get a sense of what Test-Driven Development looks like in action, read my post about [creating a custom Ruby gem](https://quickleft.com/blog/wrapping-your-api-in-a-custom-ruby-gem/), where I walk through the process step by step.

 TDD has long been a favorite approach of organizations that follow [Extreme Programming](http://www.extremeprogramming.org/) and Agile principles.
-In 2003, Kent Book wrote [the book](http://www.amazon.com/Test-Driven-Development-By-Example/dp/0321146530) on this approach.
+In 2003, Kent Beck wrote [the book](http://www.amazon.com/Test-Driven-Development-By-Example/dp/0321146530) on this approach.
 In the years since, TDD has enjoyed enormous success, being elevated to near-dogmatic status.

 In the past couple years, some have raised concerns that the programming community is being too strict in its demand for TDD.
 Most notably David Heinemeier Hansson (creator of Ruby on Rails), wrote a blog post entitled [TDD is dead.
 Long live testing.](http://david.heinemeierhansson.com/2014/tdd-is-dead-long-live-testing.html), which was met with passionate reactions from people on both sides of the argument.